 Housing Discrimination: What Actions Are Covered?

-There are federal, state and municipal laws that make discrimination in the area of housing illegal.
-The breadth of fair housing laws is vast and landlords should educate themselves on just what actions may be discriminatory before they get themselves into trouble.
+Federal, state, and municipal laws prohibit housing discrimination.
+The breadth of fair housing laws is vast, and landlords should educate themselves on which actions may be discriminatory before they get into trouble.

-I have previously blogged about what the various protected classes are but this post will focus on what actions may be considered to be discriminatory if they are solely based on a person's membership in a protected classes.
+I previously blogged about the various protected classes, but this post focuses on which actions may be considered discriminatory if based solely on a person's membership in a protected class.

-The key federal law that sets forth what actions can be discriminatory within the housing context is the Fair Housing Act, which is Title VIII of the Civil Rights Act of 1968.
-Wisconsin, for the most part has adopted the federal laws related to housing discrimination (and has even added a few additional protected classes) and codified those laws in sec.
+The key federal law that defines what actions are discriminatory in housing is the Fair Housing Act, Title VIII of the Civil Rights Act of 1968.
+Wisconsin, for the most part, has adopted the federal laws related to housing discrimination (and has even added a few additional protected classes) and codified those laws in sec.
 106.50(2), Wis.
 Stats.
-The city of Milwaukee has its own fair housing laws which can be found in subchapter 3 of Chapter 109 of the Milwaukee Code of Ordinances.
+The city of Milwaukee has its own fair housing laws, which are found in Subchapter 3 of Chapter 109 of the Milwaukee Code of Ordinances.

 1. Refuse to rent